-In case of transfer of Belgian real estate by donation or upon death, no real estate transfer duty is levied above the gift or inheritance tax due.
+When Belgian real estate is transferred through gifting or upon death, no additional real estate transfer duty is levied on top of the gift or inheritance tax due.

-The transfer of Belgian real estate in return for payment, as well as the transfer of most of the real estate rights in return for payment is, in principle, subject to a real estate transfer duty.
+The transfer of Belgian real estate in return for payment, as well as the transfer of most of the real estate rights in return for payment are, in principle, subject to a real estate transfer duty.